symbol/symbol-docs/source/guidelines/sdk-development.rst

 3. Check the :doc:`API reference <../api>` and play with offered set of endpoints.
 4. Become familiar with the current :doc:`SDK via code examples <../concepts/account>` & :doc:`CLI <../cli>` .
 5. Join our `Slack <https://join.slack.com/t/nem2/shared_invite/enQtMzY4MDc2NTg0ODgyLTFhZjgxM2NhYTQ1MTY1Mjk0ZDE2ZTJlYzUxYWYxYmJlYjAyY2EwNGM5NzgxMjM4MGEzMDc5ZDIwYTgzZjgyODM>`_ to ask |codename| related questions.
 6. Be sure no one is already working on the SDK you want to create.
 Check the :doc:`repository list <../sdk>` and comment on your intentions in ``#sig-api`` channel.
-If someone is already working on it, we suggest you collaboratingwith them.
 7. Claim the SDK `forking this repository <https://help.github.com/en/articles/creating-a-pull-request/>`_ and add a new entry to the :doc:`repository list <../sdk>`.

 ********************
 Creating the project
 ********************

-1. Add a README with the instructions to install the SDK.
-2. Add a `Code of Conduct <https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/>`_.
-3. Add a `Contributors guidelines <https://help.github.com/articles/setting-guidelines-for-repository-contributors/>`_ to help others know how they can help you.
-4. Setup the Continuous Integration system.
-We use `travis-ci <https://travis-ci.org/>`_, but feel free to use the one that suits you best.

 You can base your work on the `TypeScript SDK <https://github.com/nemtech/nem2-sdk-typescript-javascript>`_.
 The TypeScript version is the first SDK getting the latest updates.
 Check regularly the `Changelog <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/CHANGELOG.md>`_ to be sure you didn't miss any code change update.

+Create a new repository, preferably on GitHub, with:

+1. The README with the instructions to install the SDK.
+2. The `Code of Conduct <https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/>`_.
+3. The `Contributors guidelines <https://help.github.com/articles/setting-guidelines-for-repository-contributors/>`_ to help others know how they can help you.

+Then, setup a Continuous Integration system.
+We use `travis-ci <https://travis-ci.org/>`_, but feel free to use the one that suits you best.

 We **strongly** suggest to do `Test-Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ or Unit-Testing (test last).

 A project with good test coverage it's more likely to be used and trusted by the developers!
-If you need inspiration, you can adapt the same `tests we did <https://github.com/nemtech/nem2-sdk-typescript-javascript/tree/master/test>`_.
+If you need inspiration, feel free to adapt directly the same tests we did.

+* Example of ``travis.yml`` `configuration file <https://github.com/nemtech/symbol-sdk-typescript-javascript/blob/master/.travis.yml>`_
+* Example of `unit tests  <https://github.com/nemtech/nem2-sdk-typescript-javascript/tree/master/test>`_.
+* Example of `end to end tests  <https://github.com/nemtech/symbol-sdk-typescript-javascript/tree/master/e2e>`_.

 *************
 Infrastucture